-This is not as much an optimal planting time issue as it is a plant availability issue.
+This is not so much an optimal planting time issue as it is a plant availability issue.
 Bare root trees must be dug and prepared for delivery when they are dormant and kept in cold storage until delivery.
-This makes for a spring delivery/availability.
-Consider the following suggestions when planting your bare root trees:
+This means a spring planting for us.
+Consider the following suggestions when planting your bare root trees.

-- As soon as the trees arrive, unpack and check their condition.
+As soon as the trees arrive, unpack and check their condition.
 Cover the roots with damp cloth or paper (shredded paper works very well) and store them in a dark, cool area.
 Immediately prior to planting, soak the tree roots in a bucket of clean water for several hours.
 This will help the plant begin to wake from dormancy.
-Now is a good time to remove any labels or other tape/marking method that might cause girdling later on.
+Now is a good time to remove any string, labels or tape that might cause girdling as the tree grows.
 This is one of those seemingly simple little tasks that often get overlooked-causing problems later on.

-- Staking should be on an “as needed” basis.
+Staking should be on an “as needed” basis.
 If the tree is very small, it may do fine without staking.
-This can be beneficial as long as the tree does not move around in the wind too much.
 If it is larger or has a well-developed branching structure, staking at planting is advised.
 Some upper trunk movement is fine as long as the base of the tree does not move around.

-- Complete the installation with a good watering and applying several inches of mulch around the planting area.
-The larger the mulched area, the lesser the competition for valuable moisture and nutrients, a four foot circle around a new tree would not be too extreme.
-Be careful not to pile mulch against the trunk as this can lead to premature failure.
+Finish the installation with a good watering and then apply several inches of mulch around the planting area.
+The larger the mulched area, the lesser the competition for valuable moisture and nutrients.
+A four-foot turf-free circle around a new tree would not be too extreme.

-- Concerning the addition of fertilizer or soil additives; if a soil test indicates a need (please don’t assume) for a particular nutrient, it can be incorporated into the back fill soil or applied as a top dress.
-Avoid piles of fertilizer as direct contact with the roots can cause problems.
+Concerning the addition of fertilizer or soil additives, if a soil test indicates a need for a particular nutrient, it can be incorporated into the back-fill soil or applied as a top dress at planting.
+Avoid a pile of fertilizer in the bottom on the hole as direct contact with the roots is harmful.
 Additives such as peat moss or potting soil should be avoided as they can create a “flowerpot” effect.
 This is a situation where the plant has no need to develop roots into the surrounding soil because everything is readily available close by.
-This is another potential cause of failure as the plant matures.
+This is another common cause of failure as the plant matures.